Sexual misconduct allegations could keep Senate Ethics Committee busy

 A spokesman for the committee declined to comment.

-If the Ethics Committee moves forward, it would mark the first time the body has probed sexual harassment claims against a senator since 1992, when the panel — led at the time by McConnell — investigated Sen. Bob Packwood, R-Ore., for sexual harassment.
+If the Ethics Committee moves forward, it would mark the first time it has investigated sexual harassment claims against a senator since 1992, when the panel — led at the time by McConnell — investigated Sen. Bob Packwood, R-Ore., on charges of sexual harassment.

 The results for Packwood were career-ending.
 The committee recommended in September 1995 that Packwood be expelled.
 He resigned almost immediately.

-Formally known as the U.S. Senate Select Committee on Ethics, the body handles all issues related to ethics for every Senator and staffer.
-Established by the federal Ethics in Government Act of 1978, he committee's jurisdiction includes allegations pertaining to the giving and receiving gifts by senators, as well as "unauthorized disclosures of intelligence information" by senators or employees of the Senate.
+Formally known as the U.S. Senate Select Committee on Ethics, the body handles all issues related to ethics for every senator and staffer.
+Established by the federal Ethics in Government Act of 1978, the committee's jurisdiction includes allegations pertaining to the giving and receiving of gifts by senators, as well as "unauthorized disclosures of intelligence information" by senators or employees of the Senate.
 The committee is also charged with investigating "allegations of sexual discrimination, including sexual harassment, or sexual misconduct."

 Six members — three from each party — sit on the committee.
-It is led by Sen. Johnny Isakson, R-Ga., the chairman, and Sen. Chris Coons, D-Del., the vice chairman.
+Its chairman is Sen. Johnny Isakson, R-Ga., and Sen. Chris Coons, D-Del., is the vice chairman.
 The other four members are Sens.
-Pat Roberts, R-Kan.
-Brian Schatz, D-Hawaii, Jim Risch, R-Idaho, and Jeanne Shaheen, D-N.H.
+Pat Roberts, R-Kan.; Brian Schatz, D-Hawaii; Jim Risch, R-Idaho; and Jeanne Shaheen, D-N.H.

 If the committee finds that a violation has occurred, the committee may take a series of actions, including minor ones like issuing a public or private letter of admonition, or more serious ones, like recommending that the full Senate take disciplinary action.